 The user is provided the option to either Options include whether to Add Services Packages selected on the Planning tab or to Remove Service Packages not selected by the Planning Tab.
 The user can also click the Needs Tab Consistency Options button add Service Packages that are selected on the Needs tab or remove the ones that aren't.
+Note that you can't do both at the same time (Planning tab consistency and Needs tab consistency).
+They have to be done as separate operations.

-Once the user selects the option and selects continue, the next screen will show the service packages to be added or removed based on the analysis of the Planning Tab selections.
+Once the user selects the option and selects continue, the next screen will show the service packages to be added or removed based on the analysis of the Planning Tab selections or on the Needs tab selections depending on which button was selected.